vleedev/php-openshift/README.md

 ### PHP configuration (runtime)

-You can enable extension at runtime with the environment variable `PHP_ENABLE_EXTENSION`, you can provide a list of extension by separating them with with comma (`,`).
+You can enable extensions at runtime with the environment variable `PHP_ENABLE_EXTENSION`, you can provide a list of extension by separating them with with comma (`,`).

 ```
 PHP_ENABLE_EXTENSION=gd,exif
 ```

-You can override some PHP configuration setting by defining the following environment variable:
+You can override some PHP configuration setting by defining the following environment variables:

 #### General configuration